harness/developer-hub/docs/platform/settings/default-settings.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The Harness Default Settings are broadly-scoped configurations that apply to your entire account, an entire organization in your account, or a specific project.
-These settings control configurations for certain Platform features and high-level module settings.
+The Harness Default Settings are broadly scoped configurations that apply to your entire account, an entire organization in your account, or a specific project.
+These settings control configurations for certain Harness Platform features and high-level module settings.

 To manage default settings at the account, org, or project scope, you need **view** and **edit** permissions for Default Settings at the corresponding scope.